hikeventures/hikeventures.github.io/_posts/best/2016-05-11-best-camera-bags-cases.markdown

 With the Lowepro Nova Sport 7L in [Northern Norway](http://www.hikeventures.com/Finnmark/).

-As I have recently upgraded my own camera, I was in need of a new camera case which I can take with me on my next outdoor adventures.
+As I have recently upgraded my own camera, I was in need of a new camera case which I can take with me on my next outdoor adventures and which packs light and small.

-I was looking for a camera bag which packs small and came to the conclusion that I would need different camera bags depending on the activity I was planning to do.

 <h2 id="list">The best camera bags for Sony A7 or a6300</h2>